Higgs1/fimod/README.md

 | Keyboard Movement | Enables use of WASD/arrow keys to navigate the map
 | Fullscreen Mode | Hides ads and enables full-screen map
 | Toggle Background Mode | Disables automatic background mode and adds a manual toggle
+| Clear Factories | Provides a button to remove all buildings from a factory floor
 | Export Factories | Allows exporting factory data to text notation
 | Clear Cloud Saves | Allows the deletion of cloud save slots
 | Fix Mouse | Fixes mouse interaction for Firefox